Cincinnati-Design-LAB/architour/src/content/buildings/duttenhofer-building.md

 architect: Samuel S Godley
 contractor: Roche-Bruner Building Company
 original_function: Office building
-significance: >-
-  The building was one of the first speculative office buildings constructed in Cincinnati.
-It had unusually high ceiling heights and large windows to bring daylight and fresh air into the space.
 renovation_date: "1963"
 renovation_changes: In 1963, it was converted into office space for P&G.
 ---

+The building was one of the first speculative office buildings constructed in Cincinnati.
+It had unusually high ceiling heights and large windows to bring daylight and fresh air into the space.